X

 Organic mattress FAQs

-What is the best organic mattress?
+What are the benefits of an organic mattress?

 What is an organic mattress?

 A mattress must contain at least 95% organic materials to qualify for an organic certification from the US Department of Agriculture.
 The company that made the mattress must also follow tight sustainability regulations during the farming and manufacturing processes.
-Otherwise, you cannot market your Talalay or Dunlop latex mattress as "organic," only "natural."
+Otherwise, you can't market your Talalay or Dunlop latex mattress as "organic," only "natural."

 The information contained in this article is for educational and informational purposes only and is not intended as health or medical advice.
 Always consult a physician or other qualified health provider regarding any questions you may have about a medical condition or health objectives.